dunamismax/c-repo/README.md

 ### [File Analyzer](apps/file-analyzer)

-Refactored for better modularity, dynamic word buffering, and improved tokenization.
+Refactored for better modularity, dynamic word buffering, and improved tokenization using `strtok` to handle a wider range of delimiters.

 ### [Contact Book](apps/contact-book)

-Now includes a `delete` command, improved user feedback, and refactored main function.
+Now includes a `delete` command, improved user feedback, and a portable case-insensitive search function.

 ### [Tiny Server](apps/tiny-server)

-Features graceful shutdown, concurrent connection handling, and basic HTTP request logging.
+Features graceful shutdown and concurrent connection handling using `pthreads` for better performance on macOS.

 ---